arosenaos/arosenaos.github.io/project.md

 ## Modelling
-A random forest model (RandomForestClassifier() within the sklearn Python package) was deemed the most appropriate machine learning model to use for the objectives in this study.
+The random forest model, RandomForestClassifier() within the sklearn Python package, was deemed the most appropriate machine learning model to use in order to satisfy the objectives within this study.
 This model was selected for several seasons.
 First, the target variable was already labeled which required a supervised model.
 The target variable also required a classification model because predictions would either fall under the True case (existence of an APE, "1") or False case (non-existence of APE, "0").
 Finally, the RandomForestClassifier is not particularly sensitive to outliers since it takes the average of many decision trees.
 Since the features contained outliers (as seen above in Figure 2), this model could appropriately handle the underlying data.

 After creating a train/test split of 80/20, it was also deemed appropriate to also use a random oversampler function (RandomOverSampler).
-Random sampling is often used for imbalanced datasets -- since it was much more common that an APE did not occur (False case) than an APE did occur (True case).
-This function resamples the training data so that the RandomForestClassifier runs on on training data that is balanced in True and False cases.
+Random sampling is often used for imbalanced datasets.
+Imbalanced data is defined data which contains a target variable with uneven distribution of observation types.
+For example, since it was much more common that an APE did not occur (False case) than an APE did occur (True case), oversampling was applied to redistribute this imbalance.
+The RandomOversampler within the imblearn Python pack resamples the training data so that the RandomForestClassifier runs on on training data that is balanced in True and False cases.

 ```python
 features = sfc_df.drop('ape', axis=1)